Halong bay, Vietnam

 Women Rule

 During our trip, we saw people sitting on small, plastic stools and enjoying leisurely meals, relishing pho (noodle soup) and having extended conversations.
 Another thing that drew our attention was that Vietnamese women seemed empowered and independent—managing small businesses, working in various establishments.
-It may be traced back to Vietnam being a matriarchal society before Chinese rule.
+It may be traced back to Vietnam being a matriarchal society before the Chinese rule.

 Locals enjoying a conversation, Hanoi @Rafiq Soamani